mbway/turbo/docs/source/notes.md

+# Notes

-# Things learned about machine learning during this exercise:
+## Things learned about machine learning during this exercise
 - the initial weight values have a lot more influence than I first thought they would
 - I think that as a rule of thumb: initialise hidden weights roughly of the order of magnitude that you want to work with (more flexible than the output weights), and the output layer should have weights roughly of the order of magnitude that you want the outputs to have
 - ReLu gives the results a straight line feel whereas tanh gives the results a more curved feel.